-Students completing a PhD are required to demonstrate strong proficiency in the five skill areas listed below.
-This will be accomplished through satisfactory coursework, participation in Departmental clinics and interdisciplinary collaborations, involvement in research assistantships, two sets of written comprehensive examinations, an oral PhD qualifying examination, composition of a dissertation, an oral dissertation defense, and various presentations and Departmental seminars.
+PhD candidates are required to demonstrate strong proficiency in the five skill areas listed below.
+This is accomplished through a combination of satisfactory coursework, participation in Departmental clinics and interdisciplinary collaborations, involvement in research assistantships, two sets of written comprehensive examinations, an oral PhD qualifying examination, composition of a dissertation, an oral dissertation defense, and various presentations and Departmental seminars.
 In the best traditions of PhD biostatistician candidates across the country, it is expected that students will exhibit strong proficiency in each of these skill areas.

 - Interdisciplinary Research Rotation